Dijji/XstReader/XstReader.md

 It requires only .Net Framework 4.6.1.
 It can be downloaded from <https://www.microsoft.com/es-es/download/details.aspx?id=49982>

-Xst Reader is based on Microsoft’s documentation of the Outlook file formats in [MS-PST], first published in 2010 as part of the anti-trust settlement with the DOJ and the EU: <https://msdn.microsoft.com/en-us/library/ff385210(v=office.12).aspx>
+XstReader is based on Microsoft’s documentation of the Outlook file formats in [MS-PST], first published in 2010 as part of the anti-trust settlement with the DOJ and the EU: <https://msdn.microsoft.com/en-us/library/ff385210(v=office.12).aspx>

 ## Installation
 To install a binary: